 We support and organise Asia-related events and festivals, and offer artists professional development opportunities in Asia

-Each year, Auckland Domain and Hagley Park come alive in February with spectacular Chinese lanterns, incredible food stalls and local and international performers.
+Each year Auckland Domain and Christchurch's Avon River Precinct and Cathedral Square come alive with beauitiful Chinese lanterns, incredible food stalls and spectacular local and international performers.

 2018 is the year of the dog in the chinese zodiac.
 The dog is the 11th of the 12 animals in the zodiac.
 People born in the year of the dog are loyal, clever, courageous, lively, stubborn and emotional.